Last Updated on by Indian Holiday

 Pangong Tso Moriri Lake, located in Changthang region of Ladakh, is one of the sacred, calm and beautiful high-altitude lakes in India.
 In fact, it is the largest high altitude lake in the Indian Territory.
 The beautiful blue pallet lake is around 7 kilometers wide and 19 kilometers long.
 It is a part of wetland reserve under Ramsar site and actually known as Tso-moriri Wetland Conservation Reserve.
 It houses a large number of flora and fauna.

-Take a Break and Checkout Some Best Itineraries to Explore Pangong Lake
+Checkout Some Best Itineraries to Explore Pangong Lake

 Ladakh Prayer Wheel